Unit Guide for Daily Warm-Ups

 • Monday: Who was Franklin D. Roosevelt?

-• Wednesday: Name one New Deal program and what it did.
+• Wednesday: Name one New Deal program and its purpose.

-• Thursday: Did the New Deal solve the Depression?
-Why or why not?
+• Thursday: Did the New Deal fully end the Depression?
+Explain.

 • Friday: What is one lasting impact of the New Deal today?